HelmMobile/clean-swift-templates/README.md

 ```
 We think this is wrong because:

-1. We are not trying to output anything from the Router
+1. We are not trying to output anything from the ViewController.
-2. We are assuming the output === Interactor and the architecture loses sense (no component should know about what kind of object its output/input is)
+2. We are assuming the output === Interactor and the architecture loses sense (no component should know about what kind of object its output/input is).
-3. We dont want the ViewController to know anythyng about Business model
+3. We dont want the ViewController to know anythyng about Business model.
-4. We want the interactor to handle this data but we don't want the ViewController to know anything about it.
+4. We want the Interactor to handle this data but we don't want the ViewController to know anything about it.

 So we added 2 new protocols on the router